88-degrees/Book-of-Changes/appendix02s1.md

 It is hard to tell whether 'the lowest' in paragraph 1 should be supplemented as I have done.
 If not, then the explanation is a mere truism.

-Khăng-žze is precise and decisive in supplementing the explanation of paragraph 2 as in the translation.
+[Guǎnzǐ](https://en.wikipedia.org/wiki/Guanzi_(text)) is precise and decisive in supplementing the explanation of paragraph 2 as in the translation.

 See on the Text of lines 3 and 4.